Syntax Guide

 dockerfile: ./image/Dockerfile

-# Build only the builder, not the entire Dockerfile
+# Only build builder, not the entire Dockerfile

 target: builder